mahirgamal/LEI-schema/README.md

 ## Central Hub
 "eventCore.json" serves as a central hub that connects various properties and events sub-schemas.
 It eliminates the need to validate data against each individual event sub-schema, making data validation more efficient.

+## Structure of "eventCore.json":

+- **$schema and $id:**

+These fields specify the version of the JSON schema being used and the location of the schema file, respectively.

+- **type:**

+It is set to "object," indicating that this schema defines an object with various properties.

+- **description:**

+Provides a brief explanation of what the schema represents.

+- **additionalProperties:**

+Set to "false," which means that no additional properties beyond those defined in the "properties" field can be added to the object.

+- **required:**

+Lists the properties that must be present in the event object, including "source," "owner," "eventDateTime," and "message."
+These properties are foundational.

 ![image](https://github.com/mahirgamal/LEI-schema/assets/86919381/a4a05312-e8e5-4d0a-bda2-64222e488d6e)

 # Troubleshooting